Australian Rock: The Early Sixties

 Indeed a curious split, into vocal and non-vocal styles, now occurred in the ranks of the Australian music industry.
 Instrumental groups in the style of the Shadows, from Britain, started to emerge.
 In some cases these groups already existed as backing bands for major singers.
 For instance, the Joy Boys were Col Joye’s backing band when Col did a concert, but as Australia’s rock singers started spending more time doing TV shows, the ‘boys in the band’ started looking for outside work.
 This they found at local dances where they would perform guitar-based instrumental songs by the Shadows and Californian acts like the Ventures, Link Wray and Duane Eddy as well as their own compositions.
 The Joy Boys had six instrumental chart hits between 1960 and 1962.
 This split set the Australian music scene up perfectly for the introduction of ‘surf’ music.

-In the northern summer of 1961 the instrumental ‘surf sound’ emerged from the Californian beach scene.
-According to critic Stephen J. McParland, ‘’the first time the term ”surfing” music was used was by Californian Dick Dale to describe his own style of guitar playing.
+In the northern summer of 1961, the instrumental ‘surf sound’ emerged from the Californian beach scene.
+According to author Stephen J. McParland, ‘’the first time the term ”surfing” music was used was by Californian Dick Dale to describe his own style of guitar playing.
 Through the use of reverb and tremolo he attempted to capture the sensation he experienced while surfing.’

 The Californian ‘surfie’ lifestyle found fertile ground on the east coast of Australia.
-As well as the correct climate and geography, the development of the cheap short board rendered the sport more accessible to young Australians.
+As well as the correct climate and geography, the development of the cheaper Malibu board—which was shorter and lighter, being made from fibreglass/balsawood—rendered the sport more accessible to young Australians.
 It wasn’t long before travelling Australian surfies started bringing back copies of surf records to Sydney.
 They also brought back a dance called ‘the stomp’, which originated in California, and was tailor-made for instrumental surf music.
 The stomp was a simple dance which involved giving two thuds on the floor with the right foot, followed by two with the left, then back to the right, all the while flapping the arms loosely or moving them as if paddling a surfboard.
 The first public stomp held in Australia was at the Manly Surf Club in December 1962.

 The second wave of surf music, with lyrics about the surfing lifestyle, was headed by the Beach Boys and Jan and Dean and first hit Australia in early 1963.
 Perhaps the most memorable Australian surf vocals came from the 14 year old Little Pattie (all 4 feet 9 and a half inches of her!) whose Blond Headed Stompie Wompie Real Gone Surfer Boy and Stompin’ at Maroubra was a double A-side hit in the summer of 1963-64.
 Most Australian vocalists however couldn’t compete with the brilliant harmonies of the Beach Boys and Jan and Dean.